 Getting the cat to use the litter is no walk in the park but it is not an impossible task either.
 All the cat owners need to have, apart from the litter box, is a whole lot of patience and a whole lot of paper towels to wipe up all the pee and poop that the kitty will leave behind.

 1. Have a litter box ready: Location!
 Location!
 Location!
 The area the cat owner chooses to place the litter box really matters.
 The designated area firstly needs to be in an area without too much foot traffic.
 Privacy is important for the cat.
-In addition, the cat owner does not want the litter box to be in a place where the smell does not affect the members of the family.
+In addition, the cat owner does not want the litter box to be in a place where the smell affects the members of the family.
 It really helps to have the litter box in a quiet area, so that the cat doesn’t get terrified of using it.
-But also not too private that the owner forgets to change the litter every now and then.
+But also not too private that the owner forgets to change the litter.

 2. Introduce the cat to the litter box: Every now and then, place the kitty in the litter.
 This is to show it where it should go when it wants to poop and pee.
 It will not get it the first few times.
 It definitely takes a whole lot of time.
 The owner needs to keep at it and eventually the cat will get it right.
-The kitty will eventually get accustomed to the smell of the litter and know where to go when they need to relieve themselves.
+The kitty will eventually get accustomed to the smell of the litter and know where to go when it needs to relieve itself.

-3. Ensure the litter is cat friendly: The owner needs to have cat litter box with material that the cat will be comfortable to go in.
+3. Ensure the litter is cat friendly: The owner needs to have a cat litter box with material that the cat will be comfortable to go in.
 Cats love dirt, sand, even clay clumps.
-It helps if the litter box has either of these materials in it.
+It helps if the litter box has any of these materials in it.
 The cat will really enjoy kicking the dirt with its feet to cover up its excrement, rather than going on your floor or carpet.
-If you have a yard, then they can get dirt from their backyard.
+If you have a yard, then you can get dirt from your backyard.
 If not, then you can purchase kitty litter; it is available in most stores.